BLISS: A Lightweight Bilevel Influence Scoring Method for Data Selection in Language Model Pretraining: Experiments

 \subsection{Dataset Settings}

 Following the approach of DsDm \citep{engstrom2024dsdm}, we perform data selection and pretraining using tokenized data.
 The procedure of BLISS is implemented for 5 rounds (i.e., $R=5$),with the C4 dataset partitioned into five equal shards, denoted as $\{\mathcal{D}_{tr}^r \mid 0\leq r \leq4\}$.
 Each training round operates on a distinct data shard without replacement.
 In every round, we first uniformly sample a small proportion ($0.1\%$) from $\mathcal{D}_{tr}^r$ as the bilevel training set $\tilde{\mathcal{D}}_{tr}^r$ for updating the proxy model.
-We use LAMBADA \citep{paperno2016lambada} as validation data for updating the score model.
+We choose LAMBADA \citep{paperno2016lambada} as validation data for updating the score model as the prior work \citep{engstrom2024dsdm,yu2024mates}.
+LAMBADA requires broad discourse context for word prediction and therefore provides a semantically demanding upper-level signal beyond local next-token prediction.
+More details about the choice of validation set can be found in \cref{sec:val_data}.
 Other datasets, including ARC-E \citep{clark2018think}, SQUAD \citep{rajpurkar2016squad}, and PIQA \citep{bisk2020piqa}, are evaluated in the ablation study (\Cref{sec:val_data}).

 To evaluate the performance of data selection algorithms, we run the pretraining model across 9 downstream tasks, including SciQ \citep{welbl2017crowdsourcing}, ARC-E \citep{clark2018think}, ARC-C \citep{clark2018think}, LogiaQA \citep{liu2020logiqa}, OBQA \citep{mihaylov2018can}, BoolQ \citep{clark2019boolq}, HellaSwag \citep{zellers2019hellaswag}, PIQA \citep{bisk2020piqa}, and WinoGrande \citep{sakaguchi2021winogrande}.
 These tasks cover a diverse range of reasoning and comprehension challenges, including question answering, logical inference, commonsense reasoning, and coreference resolution.
 Thus it requires models to demonstrate various capabilities, such as retrieving and applying scientific knowledge, understanding causal relationships, resolving ambiguities in natural language, and making informed choices among distractors.
 A good data selection algorithm is expected to select the "important" data that boost model performance across these downstream tasks.